PHDuck1/MaklaiTest/README.md

 To run this project, please follow these steps:

-1. Clone the repository to your local machine using the command:
+1. Clone the repository to your local machine.
 2. Navigate to the project directory in the terminal.
 3. Create and activate virtual environment using the following command:
 ### Linux: